cpawley/HHG2-MSP-Physics/Coordinate-Systems.md

 what the spherical coordinate system does is map a point on a sphere with radius r. then determine with angle θ how far along a circle it lies that is part of a sphere and then determine the height of that circle with angle φ.
 The link below is a live model in which you can tweak r, θ, φ in order to change the point on the sphere.<br>
 https://www.wolframcloud.com/objects/demonstrations/SphericalCoordinates-source.nb
 ## Coordinate Conversions
-For simple point of coordinates the conversion between the coordinate systems are give by table 1
+For simple point of coordinates the conversion between the coordinate systems are given by table 1